 How to Begin Homeschooling

-- Notice of Intent (PDF, 241KB).
+- Notice of Intent (PDF, 2018-2019 and prior years only).
 If your child is a new homeschooler, you must file this form with the Maine DOE and your local school superintendent.

-- Subsequent Year Letter (PDF, 254KB).
-Every year after your child's first year in homeschooling, you must file this form with the Maine DOE and your local superintendent by Sept.
-1.
+- Subsequent Year Letter (PDF, 2018-2019 and prior years only).
+Every year after your child's first year in homeschooling, you must file this form with the Maine DOE and your local superintendent by September 1.

 - Maine Home School Statute.
 Read Maine's statute related to homeschooling: Title 20-A, Section 5001-A, Sub-section 3.

 - Home School Access Law.
 Public schools are permitted to partially enroll homeschooled students into classes or extra-curricular activities that are available at the school, as space and resources allow.
 In certain situations, homeschoolers have a right to access certain public school programs.
 Read Sub-section 1-A: Equivalent Instruction Programs.

 - Special Education & Homeschooling.
 Homeschooled students are eligible to receive special education services at their resident school unit’s public school.
 The public school has an obligation to provide such services only in the event that the student elects to participate in classes at the school, and only to the extent that those services are necessary, due to the student’s disability, to enable the student to participate in those classes.On the Special Education Laws & Regulations page, click "State Regulation: Chapter 101" to download the document.
 See Section IV.4.H.